erajasekar/erajasekar.github.io/_posts/2016-05-27-better-exception-handling-java8-streams-using-javaslang.md

 FRIDAY
 ```

 This is great improvement, but the exception has to be handled within `parseDate` method and can't be passed back to main method to deal with it.
-We can't make `parseDate` method to throw checked exception as Streams API doesn't play well with methods that throw exceptions.
+We can't make `parseDate` method throw checked exception as Streams API doesn't play well with methods that throw exceptions.

 ### Better solution with Javaslang's Try Monaid